vanus-labs/docs/user-manual/connectors/sink/mysql.md

 ```

 ## Quick Start
-This quick start will guide you through the process of running an MySQL Sink connector.
+This quick start will guide you through the process of running an MySQL Sink Connector.

 ### Prerequisites
 - A running [MySQL][mysql] database.